Basics

 - There are problems with your placenta (the organ that brings oxygen and nutrients to your baby)

-How is a Cesarean section (C-section) done?
+How is a cesarean delivery done?

 Before the surgery, you will be given pain medicine.
 Depending on your circumstances, you might get: